mikesoylu/mikesoylu.github.io/_posts/2023-06-06-the-cyclone-startup.md

 ---
 layout: post
 title: The Cyclone Startup
-teaser: propelling your startup towards a consistent monthly feature launch
+teaser: about propelling your startup towards a consistent monthly feature launch
 cta: The trifecta of shipping consistently »
 ---